Luke Brennan (English footballer): AFC Fylde

 On 31 July 2024, Brennan returned to National League side AFC Fylde on a permanent basis, signing a one-year deal following a successful trial.

 Buxton

 On 21 November 2024, Brennan joined National League North side Buxton on a permanent deal.

+Scunthorpe United

+On 16 June 2026, Brennan signed for National League club Scunthorpe United on a three-year deal for an undisclosed fee.